Manchester United - Aston Villa: How to watch, start time, odds, prediction

 Both teams are on impressive unbeaten runs in Premier League play.

-The fourth-place Villans are unbeaten in five and four points behind the second-place Red Devils but have played one fewer match.
+The fifth-place Villans are unbeaten in five and four points behind the second-place Red Devils but have played one fewer match.
 A result for United would bring their unbeaten league run into double-digits.

 There’s a modicum of good news in that 2009 win came at Old Trafford (with completely different players.
 We said modicum).